Simon Rex

-Simon Rex Cutright (born July 20, 1974), known professionally as Simon Rex and his stage name Dirt Nasty, is an American actor and rapper.
+Simon Rex Cutright (born July 20, 1974), is an American actor and rapper.
 Rising to fame as an MTV VJ, Rex later became an actor known for What I Like About You, starring in three films of the Scary Movie franchise, and National Lampoon's Pledge This!
+(2006).
 He later developed a rap persona, Dirt Nasty, and had several solo albums and co-founded the hip-hop group Three Loco.
 In 2021, he received critical acclaim for his lead role in Sean Baker's drama film Red Rocket, winning the Independent Spirit Award for Best Male Lead.
-In 2025, he had a guest role in the second season of the crime mystery series Poker Face.

 Early life

-Rex was born in San Francisco, California, and raised in Alameda, the son of Zoe, an environmental consultant, and Paul, a relationship coach.
+Simon Rex Cutright was born on July 20, 1974, in San Francisco, California, and raised in Alameda, the son of Zoe, an environmental consultant, and Paul, a relationship coach.
 His mother is Jewish and he has identified as Jewish.

 Rex was an only child who grew up in the San Francisco Bay Area.
 Rex's father was a breath-work coach (in the tradition of alternative psychologist Stanislav Grof) who left the family when Rex was little.
 At age 18, he was attending community college and working at a potato-sack factory when he began dating and living with a model in Oakland.

 Career

 Early work in porn and on MTV (1993–1998)

 In 1993, aged 19, Rex responded to an advertisement in a Los Angeles magazine and agreed to be photographed nude for photographer Brad Posey and his Club 1821 studio.
 The following year, under the alias "Sebastian", he appeared in solo masturbation scenes for three gay Club 1821 pornographic films: Young, Hard & Solo #2, Young, Hard & Solo #3, and Hot Sessions III.
 Archive footage of Rex was also used in the 2000 films Hot Sessions 11 and Hot Sessions 12.

-One day, while Rex was driving his girlfriend to a casting audition and also watching her child as she prepared to audition, a casting director spotted him sitting in the waiting room and the next day he was on a flight to Milan to work as a model.
+A casting director spotted him and the next day he flew to Milan to work as a model.
 In 1994, Rex went on a modeling tour for Tommy Hilfiger, before going on to appear in mainstream modeling gigs for Calvin Klein Inc, Versace, and Levi's.

 In 1995, MTV hired Rex to work as a VJ and kept him on the air for over two years before he and two other VJs were let go.